-Aga Elliott is a self-taught wildlife artist, born in Poland in 1974, now residing in Colorado, USA.
-Her primary medium is oil on stretched canvas.
-She draws inspiration from artists like Robert Bateman and Carl Brenders, who not only are naturalists, but who successfully capture wildlife, and their natural environments, through realism.
+Agnieszka (Aga) Elliott is a nationally and internationally recognized wildlife artist, drawing inspiration from artists like Robert Bateman and Carl Brenders, who not only are naturalists, but who successfully capture wildlife, and their natural environments, through realism.

 I am an artist with a passion for conservation.
 My goal as an artist is to paint for this cause: to be a voice for all the voiceless ones.
 This is the reason I do what I do.